MicrosoftDocs/Viva/Viva/insights/advanced/reference/metric-improvements.md

 The old platform only measured the time it takes to perform an activity (for example, the amount of time you spend looking at the screen while reading an email).
 However, research shows that people often need extra time to refocus after meetings or being interrupted: 29.2 seconds on average to read an email, and another 58 seconds to refocus after reading the email to transition another task.

 To account for this extra time, the new platform measures **Effective behavior time**.
 Effective behavior time is the time you spend doing an activity, plus the time it takes you to refocus—that is, to transition to another task after you complete an activity.
-Based on the average numbers we gave above, then, the **Effective behavior time** for reading an email would be 87.2 seconds.
+Based on the average numbers we gave earlier, the **Effective behavior time** for reading an email would then be 87.2 seconds.

 To improve metric accuracy, we’ve also adjusted the activity time for email, Teams chat, and Teams channel activities according to our latest research.